shantanuo/easyboto/README.md

     runQuery(my_query):

-e) Upload a local file to S3 bucket
+e) Upload or download a file to / from S3 bucket

-    upload('bucket_name', '/path/to/file.csv')
+    uploadFile('bucket_name', '/path/to/file.csv')
+    downloadFile('bucket_name', 'file_name.csv')

 # How to use: